 Driving time: Queenstown -> Te Anau, 170 km, 2 hours 10 min

 FIRST OPTION: No need to leave early this time, so you can take your time and visit some more things in Queenstown first.
-You can leave Queenstown even in the evening because Te Anau, the town we are going to, is just a transfer point for us to have a rest and start fresh the next morning to move deeper to the fjords, to Milford Sound.
-Queenstown to Te Anau road is (again) very beautiful and a long part of it goes along a huge lake.
+You can leave Queenstown even in the evening because Te Anau, the town we are going to, is just a transfer point for us to have a rest and start fresh the next morning to move closer to the fjords, to Milford Sound.
+Queenstown to Te Anau road is (again) very beautiful and a large part of it goes along a huge lake.

-SECOND OPTION: You can leave Queenstown early morning and get to Milford Sound in the afternoon-ish (the road takes about 5 hours one-way) and from there take an overnight cruise.
+SECOND OPTION: You can leave Queenstown early in the morning and get to Milford Sound in the afternoon-ish (the road takes about 5 hours one-way) and from there take an overnight cruise.
 Here are some good options for overnight cruises.

-Accommodation Te Anau
+Accommodations in Te Anau